 Only use a CV when specifically requested.
 If you’re not sure whether to submit a resume or a CV for a particular position, don't hesitate to contact the organization to find out.

 Tips on Writing a CV

 - Send your CV with a concise cover letter that highlights your most relevant experience and accomplishments.

 - Proofread carefully!

-- Schedule a critique with an experienced career counselor at Boston College’s Career Center.
+- Schedule a critique with an experienced career coach at Boston College’s Career Center.

 Adapted, enlarged article inspired by a Colorado College Career Center publication.